masspimentel/WeatherWise/README.md

    11. You may have to install python depending on your choices in your EC2.
 You will have to install the different libraries using the requirements.txt file.

        a.
-Follow this [guide](https://docs.aws.amazon.com/elasticbeanstalk/latest/dg/eb-cli3-install-linux.html) to install           python on your EC2.
+Follow this [guide](https://docs.aws.amazon.com/elasticbeanstalk/latest/dg/eb-cli3-install-linux.html) to install           python on your EC2 instance.

        b.
 To install your requirements.txt, use the below command while connected to your EC2:
           ```
           sudo pythonX -m pip install -r path/to/requirements.txt
           ```
           X = version of python installed on EC2
-   ### To setup a Cron Job
+   ### To setup a Cron Job (using a VIM-like interface)
    1. While connected to your EC2 instance, put this command in:
       ```
       crontab -e
       ```
+      Once in the crontab edit mode, press the I key to start editing.
    2. You can use a command such as below (pointing to the sched_task.py)
       ```
       45 12 * * * /usr/bin/python3 path/to/sched_task.py >> /home/YOURUSERNAME/cronlog.log 2>&1
       ```
+      Notes:
-      Each * designates a certain time interval in this format: minute, hour, day, week, month
+      Each * designates a certain time interval in this format: minute (0-59), hour (0-23), day (1-31), month (1-12), weekday (0-6).
+For testing purposes, you may want to set the cron job to: 1 * * * * ...
+      ">> /home/YOURUSERNAME/cronlog.log 2>&1" < this will create a log file of the cronjob.
+It can be used to see if you encounter any errors, this is not required.
+   3. Once you have set up your cron job, you can now press Esc then enter this to write and quit: :wq
+   4. You're done!
+If you want to view your newly created cron job, you can use this command: crontab -l

 ## Sample Photo of application